rwandantechy/clmpi-benchmark/README.md

 # CLMPI Benchmark

-**Cognitive Language Model Performance Index**
+**Comprehensive Language Model Performance Index**

-A comprehensive benchmarking framework for evaluating AI language models across cognitive tasks and reasoning capabilities.
+A practical implementation of the unified performance ranking metric proposed by Maikel Leon (University of Miami, 2024).
+This framework provides a comprehensive benchmarking system for evaluating AI language models across cognitive tasks and reasoning capabilities.

 ## Overview

-CLMPI (Cognitive Language Model Performance Index) is a standardized evaluation framework designed to assess the cognitive performance of language models through systematic testing across multiple dimensions including classification, reasoning, and human-aligned evaluation metrics.
+CLMPI (Comprehensive Language Model Performance Index) is a practical implementation of the unified performance ranking metric proposed by Maikel Leon in "Benchmarking Large Language Models with a Unified Performance Ranking Metric" (2024).
+This framework provides a standardized evaluation system designed to assess the cognitive performance of language models through systematic testing across multiple dimensions including classification, reasoning, and human-aligned evaluation metrics.

 ## Features